REGENERATIVE AGRICULTURE DESIGN COURSE with Richard Perkins

 The course is very intensive, and we would suggest your better off being here by yourself, but there would be space at Henbant for your partner or family to camp here as well.

-It is OK to pay in instalments, with a 10% non-refundable deposit, with the full fee payable one month before the course.
+It is OK to pay in instalments - however works for you, with a 10% non-refundable deposit initially to book your place, and with the full fee payable one month before the course.

 Limited spaces available to book please contact firstname.lastname@example.org

-to book your place please make bank transfer to
+to book your place please make a bank transfer to

 Account Name: Matthew Swarbrick